nepenth/knowledge-base/README.md

 ### Databases <a name="databases"></a>
-The Databases category provides information on managing and optimizing data storage systems, covering topics such as query processing and database management.
-This category includes resources on query processing, with one item available for reference.
+The Databases category provides information on managing and optimizing data storage systems, covering topics such as query processing and other related concepts.
+This category includes resources on query processing, helping users to improve database performance and efficiency.
 *Subcategories: Query Processing*
 *Items: 1*